secretstartups/handbook/architecture/workflow/index.html.md

 ![influence](/handbook/engineering/architecture/workflow/influence.png)

-For any given proposal, there are three people involved:
+For any given proposal, the following people are involved:

+* An Architecture Evolution Coach (e.g., a Distinguished Engineer), who is shepperding and filtering and proposals across the organization
 * An Engineering Leader (e.g., a Director of Engineering), who is a decision-maker for a given proposal in terms of staffing and deliverables
-* Domain Experts (e.g., a Senior Backend Engineer), who lends their expertise on a given domain to solve a problem
+* One of more Domain Experts (e.g., Senior Backend Engineers), who lend their expertise on a given domain to solve a problem
-* An Architecture Evolution Coach (e.g., a Distinguished Engineer), who is shepperding, filtering and proposals across their organization

-During the process of working on the proposal, the author will collaborate with an Architecture Evolution Coach and, optionally, a Domain Expert to create a blueprint of the change.
-The blueprint merge request will be then either approved or rejected by an Engineering Leader.
+During the process of working on the proposal, the author collaborates with an Architecture Evolution Coach and, optionally, one or more Domain Experts to create a blueprint of the change.
+The blueprint merge request will be then either approved or rejected by the appropriate  management Engineering Leader.

-In order to choose the right people, the author and their manager first need to understand what is the scope of their proposal, what departments and teams will need to help to get the work done and how important it is for the organization.
+In order to choose the right stakeholders, the author and their manager will first need to understand what is the scope of their proposal, what departments and teams will need to help to get the work done and how important it is for the organization.

-The first step is to find an Engineering Leader that will be responsible for approving the proposal and adding the blueprint to the architecture roadmap.
-The Engineering Leader needs to be someone who works on [an appropriate level in the organization](/company/team/org-chart/) to carry on the vision described in the proposal.
-For example, changes that involve only one team can be approved by an Engineering Manager, multiple teams within a one section - a Director of Engineering, but changes that span more than one department might require approval from a Executive VP.
+The first step is to find a management Engineering Leader that will be responsible for approving the proposal and adding the blueprint to the architecture roadmap.
+The management Engineering Leader needs to be someone who works on [an appropriate level in the organization](/company/team/org-chart/) to carry on the vision described in the proposal.
+For example, changes that involve only one team can be approved by an Engineering Manager; when multiple teams within a one section are involved, a Director of Engineering.
+Changes that span more than one department might require approval from the Executive VP.

-Understanding who is the decision maker will make it easier to find an Architecture Evolution Coach because the best Architecture Evolution Coach will be someone who works on the level that is closest to the level of the Engineering Leader who is the decision maker (see the diagram above).

-A Domain Expert is someone who knows most about the topic and this person can work on any level in the organization (it can even be the author themself).
-Functional Experts get involved to ensure we have input and functional domain expertise (from, for instance, Infrastructure, Security or QA).
+Domain Experts are people with deep skills on the topic at hand, and they can work anywhere in the organization (it can even be the author themself).
+Functional Experts get involved to ensure we have input and functional domain expertise available (from, for instance, Infrastructure, Security or QA).

+All these people are here to amplify the influence of the author of the proposal in an environment that fosters creativity and knowledge sharing.

 Once the blueprint of the proposal gets approved, DRIs will be assigned to carry on the vision and coordinate work required to get it done.
-All these people are here to amplify the influence of the author of the proposal in an environment that fosters creativity and knowledge sharing.

 ### Roles

-There are three role types asociated with the Architecture Workflow and the generation of a blueprint:
+There are three role types asociated with the Architecture Evolution Workflow and the generation of a blueprint:

 1. DRIs (Directory Responsible Individuals)
 2. DEEs (Domain Expert Engineers)